dhcav/ShortcutsForJamfPro/checkOrUpdateLapsSettings/readme.md

 # checkOrUpdateLapsSettings

-*Created by Damian Cavanagh in June 2023.*
+*Created by Damian Cavanagh in July 2023.*

+***If reading in Shortcut itself: Please scroll this comment to ensure you’ve read all notes***

 This Shortcut retrieves the current LAPS configuration and displays to user, and provides the ability to modify any or all or the values or retain current settings.